unraid/docs/docs/legacy/FAQ/Configuration_Tutorial.md

 When initially adding a parity drive to an array, a parity sync must be performed.
-For an array containing a large amount of data, this can be a time-consuming process, and the array\'s performance may degraded during the entire sync as the process involves reading every sector of the data drives and writing the entire parity drive.
+For an array containing a large amount of data, this can be a time-consuming process, and the array's performance may degraded during the entire sync as the process involves reading every sector of the data drives and writing the entire parity drive.
 You may use the array during this initial parity calculation.